ShipEngine/connect-website/README.md

 ShipEngine Connect Website
 ==============================================

-This repo is the public website for [ShipEngine Connect](https://connect.shipengine.com/), including its documentation.
+This repo is the public website for [ShipEngine Connect v1](https://connect-v1.shipengine.com/), including its documentation.

 This is a [Next.js](https://nextjs.org/) application, and it uses [MDX](https://github.com/mdx-js/mdx) for the documentation pages.